zohreh-aaa/DNN-old/README.md

 This paper is implemented in python language with GoogleColab (It is an open-source and Jupyter based environment).

-We have two main .ipynb files the first one `Testing_Experimnet.ipynb` is containing our emprical study and the second one `Fault definition.ipynb` is one of the required step for answering to two of our research questions (RQ2& RQ3).
+We have two main .ipynb files the first one `Testing_Experimnet.ipynb` contains our emprical study and the second one `Fault definition.ipynb` is one of the required step for answering to two of our research questions (RQ2 & RQ3).

 `Testing_Experimnet.ipynb` contains the implementation of all diversity metrics (GD, STD, NCD) and all RQs.